ericgj/wineskins/README.markdown

       end
     end

+Within callbacks, the source database is referenced via `source`, the destination database via `dest`.

 ### A note on the syntax

 In the examples above I've used both a 'hash-options' style and a block syntax.
 Either can be used interchangably and even in combination if you want (although it's ugly looking).
 The options set in the block always override the options hash.
-Also, custom `column` definitions must be done within a block.
+Also, note that custom `column` definitions must be done within a block.

 ### Flexible execution